jvh/power-plant-visualisation/README.md

 ## Instructions

+The simplest way to access the visualisation is: https://jvh.github.io/power_plant_visualisation/

+Alternatively:
 1. Start a server using a command such as `python -m http.server 3000`.
 2. Open *index.html* in a web browser by visiting `localhost:3000`.